What is Blogging and Why is it Popular?

 - Blogging requires a great deal of time.
 For blogs to be effective at SEO and engaging readers, it needs to be updated regularly.
 The Internet is littered with abandoned blogs that haven't been updated in months or even years.
 The success of blogging comes from having people return, and they only return when there's new stuff to read.
 That means generating content at least several times a week, which takes time.

 - You need ideas to write about.
 To keep the content coming, you have to have ideas to write about.
 The good news is that you don't have to write it all.
 You can have guest writers or hire freelancers.
 Another option is to curate content from others or do an alternative post, such as using video.
+Finally, you can buy private label right (PLR) content, and modify it for posting on your blog.

 - The payoff isn't immediate.
 One of the biggest frustrations with blogging is that it's time-consuming with little payoff in the beginning.
 It takes time to build up a readership and momentum.